microsoft/BotFramework-WebChat/samples/05.custom-components/h.activity-status/README.md

 # Things to try out

 - Type `echo Hello` to the bot
-   - Observe the timestamp change become "User at just now"
+   - Observe the timestamp change: the timestamp for the user now says "User at just now"
 - Turn on airplane mode and send anything
-   - When send failed, observe the timestamp become "Send failed." without retry prompt
+   - When send fails, observe the timestamp becomes "Send failed." **without** the original retry prompt

 # Code